-TouchDesigner is most useful when a project needs one environment to handle sensing, logic, media playback, real-time rendering, protocol translation, and system control.
-In that role it stops being a visual tool.
-It becomes the operating layer of the installation, the place where every input, rule, and output state is visible in one system.
+TouchDesigner is most useful when one environment needs to hold sensing, logic, media playback, real-time rendering, protocol translation, and control together.
+Here its value is operational clarity: every input, rule, and output state can be checked in one place.

-That matters because interactive installations fail at the seams.
 When sensing lives in one application, rendering in another, and lighting control in a third, behaviour drifts, timing breaks, and nobody can debug the whole chain.
-TouchDesigner holds those layers together.
+TouchDesigner is the place those layers sit together.

 In a typical build, TouchDesigner sits between sensor inputs and output layers.
 It can receive camera, LiDAR, OSC, MIDI, serial, TCP/IP, REST, DMX, Art-Net, or engine data, then translate those inputs into content states, events, and control messages.
 That makes it useful for hybrid systems where screens, lighting, sound, kinetic elements, or external media servers need shared timing and shared logic.